Dialectal Coverage And Generalization in Arabic Speech Recognition: Conclusions

 \section{Conclusions}

 We presented the largest study on dialectal Arabic ASR to empirically demonstrate the effect of various training paradigms on ASR performance.
 We compared models pre-trained with and without dialects, in high, low, and medium-resource settings, in addition to zero-shot.
 We find that overall, \textbf{dialectal pre-training improves performance in zero-shot and low-resource cases}, and mostly maintains performance on MSA and high-resource dialects.
-We also find that all dialects benefit from adaptation of models pre-fine-tuned on MSA, and this effect is most noticeable for low and medium-resource dialects. \textbf{Adaptation from larger and more varied datasets, like QASR, results in improved performance}, particularly in 'zero-shot' settings.
-The latter is likely influenced by the presence of dialectal data in QASR, so it is not pure zero-shot as the exact composition of the dataset is not documented.
-We experimented with more controlled multi-dialectal fine-tuning, where we joined the train sets of 12 dialects.
-In this case, we observe additional improvements compared to QASR in spite of having smaller size overall, where we achieve on average at least the same performance as the target-dialect fine-tuning setting, and the best performance on held-out dialects.
+We also find that all dialects benefit from adaptation of models pre-fine-tuned on MSA, and this effect is most noticeable for low and medium-resource dialects.
+We experimented with multi-dialectal fine-tuning, where we joined the train sets of 12 dialects.
+We observe performance improvements on average, and at least the same performance as the target-dialect fine-tuning setting, and the best performance on held-out dialects.
 Interestingly, while using dialect ID in decoding is effective, \textbf{forcing the dialect ID results in worse performance compared to dialect inference}.
-Finally, while joint training results in improved performance for the medium and low-resource dialects, \textbf{target-dialect fine-tuning is more effective for high-resource dialects}.
-In light of the above experiments and results, we recommend the following: (1) include as many dialectal variants as possible in the pre-training stage, (2) fine-tune ASR on large sets of joint dialects, preferably with the dialect ID inference, then (3) fine-tune separate models for high-resource dialects with more than 100 hours of labeled data.
-To enable easier adoption and further experiments, we will release the pre-trained v2 checkpoint, the fine-tuned MGB2 and QASR models, and the joint model with dialect tokens.
+While joint training results in improved performance for the medium and low-resource dialects, \textbf{target-dialect fine-tuning is more effective for high-resource dialects}.
+Finally, we experimented with multi-lingual pre-training and fine-tuning for improving performance on code-switched utterances, and achieved significant reductions in error rates on all available test sets.
+However, reductions in monolingual performance were also observed due to language interference, particularly for dialects, were WER increased by 4\% to 16\% for some dialects.
+To enable easier adoption and further experiments, we released the pretrained dialectal and multilingual checkpoints, the fine-tuned MGB2 models, and the joint dialectal and multilingual ASR models.